WrestleMania 33: Preliminary matches

 In the fourth match, Luke Gallows and Karl Anderson were originally scheduled to defend the Raw Tag Team Championship against Cesaro and Sheamus and Enzo Amore and Big Cass in a triple threat ladder match.
-Before the match, hosts The New Day announced that the returning Hardy Boyz (Jeff Hardy and Matt Hardy) would also be involved in the match.
+Before the match, hosts The New Day announced that the returning Hardy Boyz (Jeff Hardy and Matt Hardy) would also be involved in the match after losing the ROH World Tag Team Championship to The Young Bucks the previous day.
 In the end, Matt performed a "Twist of Fate" off a ladder on Anderson and Jeff performed a "Swanton Bomb" off a ladder through a bridged ladder on Cesaro and Sheamus.
-Matt then retrieved the title belts to win the championship for the first time as a team; individually, the first time for Jeff and the second time for Matt.
+Matt then retrieved the title belts to win the championship for the first time as a team; individually, the first time for Jeff and the second time for Matt, and seventh time overall.

 Later, John Cena and Nikki Bella faced The Miz and Maryse in a mixed tag team match with Al Roker serving as the special guest ring announcer.
 In the end, as Bella and Maryse were the legal wrestlers, Cena and Bella performed "Five Knuckle Shuffles" on Miz and Maryse.
 Cena performed an "Attitude Adjustment" on Miz whilst Bella performed a "Rack Attack 2.0" on Maryse.
 Cena and Bella pinned both Miz and Maryse to win the match.
 After the match, Cena proposed to Nikki, who accepted.

 Next, Seth Rollins then faced Triple H in a non-sanctioned match.
 During the match, Rollins attempted a "Pedigree" on Triple H, who countered into a DDT on Rollins onto an announce table.
 Triple H targeted Rollins' leg, applying an inverted figure-four leglock on Rollins, who rolled out of the ring to escape the hold.
 Triple H retrieved his signature sledgehammer, only for Rollins to perform an enzuigiri on Triple H. As Rollins retrieved the sledgehammer, Stephanie McMahon snatched the weapon away from Rollins.
 This allowed Triple H to perform a "Pedigree" on Rollins for a near-fall.
 As Triple H attempted a "Pedigree" on Rollins from the top rope, Rollins countered and performed a "Phoenix Splash" on Triple H for a near-fall.
 After trading counters, Rollins performed a superkick on Triple H, who bumped into Stephanie, causing her to crash through a table.
 Rollins then performed a "Pedigree" on Triple H to win the match.